-Apple has finally refreshed its MacBook lineup, with two new models that deliver serious power.
+Apple has finally refreshed its MacBook lineup for 2018, with a variety of options for both professionals and casual users.
 The new 13-inch MacBook Pro with Touch Bar and 15-inch MacBook Pro offer speedy 8th-generation Core processors, the fastest SSDs we've ever tested and souped-up graphics.
 You also get a True Tone display for more natural-looking colors and Hey, Siri support.

 Here are the best MacBooks for your money.

 Best for Most People: MacBook Air with Retina Display (2018)

 Slimmer, lighter and sporting thinner bezels than ever before, the MacBook Air may be pricey, but it's pretty slick too.
 All those dollars get you a Retina-grade high-res screen, the kind we've been begging Apple to add to the Air for years.
 Even better the Air's speakers are stronger than ever before, with enough volume to make a Bluetooth speaker blush.
 The Air also includes a Touch ID sensor lets you log in, use Apple Pay and unlock third-party apps with your fingerprints.
 While the Air's Y-series Core i5 CPU isn't as fast as we'd like, its SSD speeds are super-fast, with rates that shattered our expectations.
 At $1,199, we wish it were cheaper, but it's the MacBook we'll recommend to most folks.

 Quick Specs: CPU: 8th Gen Y-Series Core i5| RAM: 8GB, 16GB | Display: 13.3 inches (2560 x 1600 pixels) | SSD: 256GB, 512GB, 1.5TB | Ports: Two Thunderbold 3, headphone | Weight: 2.75 pounds